skobba/skobba.github.io_bak/docs/Prosjektledelse/retrospectives.md

 # Retrospectives
+*Retrospectives have to be positive.
+They have to be blameless, and the goal is to continuously improve ourselves, our team, and our processes.*

+## Low participation
-Low participation during a retrospective can prevent a project team from making meaningful process improvements.
+__Low participation__ during a retrospective can prevent a project team from making meaningful process improvements.
 Some effective techniques to encourage participation include:

 __Pose a group question and ask for individual responses.__